karthiksrikumar/ConvoArabic-POLLEN/README.md

 # ConvoArabic-POLLEN
 20k words recorded first-hand in Oman, Kuwait, and the UAE.
 Machina Mundi's dataset for Conversational Arabic improves LLM's understanding and minimizes the lack of understanding caused by the predominant white-collar Arabic used.
-This is the first of its kind dataset.
+This is the first of its kind NOVEL LLM dataset.

+---

+*"If the data doesn't speak your language, the model doesn't hear your voice.
+But if we build the data together, we can build a future where every voice matters."*

+---

 # Project POLLEN: Oman Field Research
 ## Preserving Oral Language & Linguistic Equity through Natural-Language-Collection